15 First-Person Horror Games Like Alien: Isolation

 At the same time, you’ll be dealing with something that logic and science might not be able to explain.
 With its unique setting, Kona is one of the most original first-person games I’ve ever played.

 Being alone with your thoughts might make you question what you see.
-Although it might not be scary in the way other games on this list might be, Kona is sinister at times and is certainly worth trying.
+Although it might not be scary in the way other games like Alien: Isolation might be, Kona is sinister at times and is certainly worth trying.

 Layers of Fear

-Layers of Fear is a 2016 psychological horror game developed and published by Bloober Team.
+Layers of Fear is a 2016 psychological horror game from Bloober Team.
 The game follows a nameless painter in the late 1800s as he descends into madness while trying to complete his Magnum Opus.

-The game seems heavily inspired by American author H. P. Lovecraft since it incorporates both literary and visual references to his work.
+The game seems to take inspiration from American author H. P. Lovecraft since it incorporates both literary and visual references to his work.
 You can’t trust your senses often in this game.
 Sometimes, reality warps in ways that you question everything you see.

 Layers of Fear is a first-person, story-driven experience that aims to send chills down your spine.
 You’ll find yourself wandering through an ever-changing Victorian house with an increasingly unsettling feeling that something isn’t right.

 As you explore the house, reality becomes blurred and broken down.
 You’ll come across supernatural-looking entities as you descend deeper into madness.
-The whole experience is designed to unsettle you while you see the world through the eyes of a tormented, haunted person.
+The whole experience aims to unsettle you while you see the world through the eyes of a tormented, haunted person.

-The game is filled with original works of art and music that synergize with how the story is told.
+The game full of with original works of art and music that work well with how the story is told.
 You can only learn the specifics of the painter’s terrible and gloomy past by thoroughly investigating the house.
-However, the past is scary, and things get even darker when reality starts to break down.
+However, the past is scary, and things become even darker when reality starts to break down.

 Layers of Fear 2